 On March 20, 2013, we entered into an employment agreement with William J. Grubbs pursuant to which, on April 1, 2013, Mr. Grubbs became our President and Chief Operating Officer.
 On July 5, 2013, Mr. Grubbs became our Chief Executive Officer.
 The initial term of that agreement expired on March 31, 2016, and we entered into a new employment agreement with Mr. Grubbs on March 9, 2016.
 Mr. Grubbs' base salary was \$500,000 during the period in which he served as President and Chief Operating Officer, and was increased to \$550,000 per year on July 5, 2013 when he became the Chief Executive Officer.
 His salary was then increased to \$625,000 in January 2015, and to \$685,000 effective January 2016.
 The salary is subject to annual review by the Committee and Mr. Grubbs is currently eligible to receive an annual bonus of a target at 100% of his base salary but not in excess of 180% of his base salary based on the level of achievement of performance goals to be established by the Committee.
-Mr. Grubbs' employment agreement is not renewed by us at the end of any employment term, is terminated by us without cause or Mr. Grubbs terminates his employment for good reason (see "Potential Payments Upon Termination or Change in Control" below), and if he is not otherwise entitled to a severance benefits under our Executive Severance Policy, subject to his timely execution of a release, he will be entitled to a severance payment equal to the sum of two years base salary plus two times the average bonus paid to him in the three calendar years preceding the year in which termination occurs.
+Mr. Grubbs is eligible to participate in all benefit plans and fringe benefit arrangements available to our senior executives.
+If Mr. Grubbs' employment agreement is not renewed by us at the end of any employment term, is terminated by us without cause or Mr. Grubbs terminates his employment for good reason (see "Potential Payments Upon Termination or Change in Control" below), and if he is not otherwise entitled to receive severance benefits under our Executive Severance Policy, subject to his timely execution of a release, he will be entitled to a severance payment equal to the sum of two years base salary plus two times the average bonus paid to him in the three calendar years preceding the year in which termination occurs.
 Both Mr. Grubbs and Mr. Burns are subject to the clawback policy adopted by the Company.